buntys2010/Smartathon-Theme-1/README.md

-# Smartathon-Theme-1
-Smartathon Theme 1 hackerearth
+# Smartathon Theme 1 solution by Bunty and Pankti Shah